Degree: B.S., Environmental Science and Geology

 Majors in all of our programs are encouraged to do independent study and/or research during their senior year.
 Financial support for student research is available.
 Qualified students may also choose to do an internship with a professional organization during either their junior or senior year.
 Students with a 3.00 overall grade-point average and a 3.25 grade-point average in the major may pursue Honors in Environmental Science, Geology, or Environmental Geology by completing an independent research project and writing and defending a thesis.

 All of our majors are encouraged to fulfill the general education experiential learning requirement by completing Undergraduate Research URES 197 Undergraduate Research, Earth and Environmental Science EESC 481 Readings, EESC 491 Individual Study, EESC 493 Honors Research, or EESC 499 Internship .
 Alternatively, majors may meet this requirement by participating in an approved supervised on-campus or off-campus summer research experience developed in consultation with the department (such as the UMW Summer Science Research Program or a similar program at another college or university).
-To complete the experiential learning requirement through a summer research experience, contact the department chair for more details.
+To complete the Beyond The Classroom requirement through a summer research experience, contact the department chair for more details.

 |EESC 111||Our Dynamic Earth||4|